Python-Crash-Course/Python201/Session 0 - Git/session0_git.md

 ## Exercise 7

 **Open the `.gitignore` file and put the files and folders you want Git to ignore inside it**.
-Use the example file from the slide about ignoring files as basis.
+Use the example file shown previously about ignoring files as basis.

 If you are using VS Code you should see the Source Control tab update to `.gitignore` to now be *modified* since last commit.